mmerabet42/ft_lexiq/README.md

 ft_regex(RGX_LOAD, "rules.rgx", NULL)
 ```

-The functions returns the number of added rule.
-When adding rules witht the RGX_LOAD flag the RGX_READABLE flag is also enabled which will ignore any space character.
+The function returns the number of added rule.
+When adding rules with the RGX_LOAD flag, the RGX_READABLE flag is also enabled which means that it will ignore any space character in the regex definition.

 ## Global and local rules

-It is also possible to add rules to a specific 'channel', by default the added rules are pushed into a list which can be requested with the RGX_GET flag.
+It is also possible to add rules to a specific 'channel', by default the added rules are pushed into a global list which can be requested with the RGX_GET flag.
 ```C
 t_list *list;
 ft_regex(RGX_GET, NULL, NULL, &list)